benser1/blog-rails-final/notes.md

       - Maybe let's users select themselves?
       - Maybe have an admin check box?
   - View all posts goes in index.html.erb
+  - Create delete button
+    - Users can delete their own post
+    - Admins can delete any post

 - UserPosts    ---- this will be the join table
   - belongs_to :user